-- Each student completes a Field Placement Application for the generalist and/or concentration field placement, identifying practice interests, experiences, and needs and submits it to the UT field coordinator by the due date.
+- 1. Each student completes a Field Placement Application for the generalist and/or concentration field placement, identifying practice interests, experiences, and needs and submits it to the UT field coordinator by the due date.
 This information is used by the UT field coordinator to identify prospective placements for each student. - 2.
 The UT field coordinator communicates with each student by a combination of email, telephone, other technology, and/or in-person interviews to identify the placement sites that fit the student's interest and educational needs. - 3.
-Interview(s) are scheduled with agency field instructors in order to explore the match between the student's interests and needs and what the agency can provide. - 4.
-Students are required to follow the Field Planning Protocol checklist that their assigned UT field coordinator will share with them. - 5.
-Students and prospective agency field instructors are expected to contact the UT field coordinator to report on the outcome of interviews.
-Agency field instructors notify the UT field coordinator as to whether the student has been offered a placement.
-Students are required to contact their UT field coordinator to report on the outcome of interviews and to submit to the UT field coordinator a completed Confirmation of Field Placement for approval.
+Students are required to follow the Field Planning Protocol checklist that their assigned UT field coordinator will share with them. - 4.
+The UT field coordinator engages with the prospective placement sites to assure they can provide placements that meet the college's requirements. - 5.
+Student interview(s) are scheduled with agency field instructors in order to explore the match between the student's interests and needs and what the agency can provide. - 6.
+Students and prospective agency field instructors are expected to contact the UT field coordinator to report on the status and outcome of interviews.
+Agency field instructors may notify the UT field coordinator or the student as to whether the student has been offered a placement. - 7.
+Once a placement has been accepted, students are to submit to the completed Confirmation of Field Placement form for approval.
 Students are expected to submit the completed and signed Confirmation of Field Placement by the due date established by the student's UT field coordinator.
 The final decision regarding each student's placement assignment is made by the UT field coordinator for the student's program or campus.